Categories

 Entries in these categories require the following:

-2. The nominated work itself, which you should upload to our server via the new uploading tool on our online entry form.
+2. The nominated work itself, which you should upload to our server via the uploading tool on our online entry form.

 3. Optionally, you can provide creative and production credits for the work, such as writers, creative directors, and programmers.

 84. Smartphone or Tablet App of the Year: Recognizing excellence in smartphone and tablet apps produced by or for women.
-There is no eligibility period requirement for this category - it doesn't matter when the app was first published.
+Entries in this category require a demonstration video of the app of up to three (3) minutes in length.

-85. Video of the Year: Recognizing excellence in videos produced by or for women since July 1, 2011.
+85. Video of the Year: Recognizing excellence in videos produced by or for women since July 1, 2018.